 The Town of Franklin DPW is committed to protecting the future of our national and local water supply through water-efficient practices, products, and services.
 That is why we are partnering with the U.S. Environmental Protection Agency (EPA) to bring to you WaterSense, a national program that offers people a simple way to make product choices that use less water—and perform as well or better than your existing products.

-The Town is now offering rebates for installation of high efficiency clothes washers, toilets and rain barrels!
+The Town is now offering rebates for the installation of high-efficiency clothes washers, toilets, and rain barrels!
 Please click here for more information!

 Why Should You Care?